superbad64/MiscArcadeParts/Choc Caps/README.md

 > [!WARNING]
 >
 > Don't print these in PLA !
 PETG already breaks inside the switches permanently blocking them if mishandled; PLA does not have the layer adhesion required for this kind of application (especially if you repeatedly hit the edges of the cap)

+You will need:
+- A slicer
+- Blender if you wish to modify it

+Recommended print settings:
+- Material: Anything but PLA as outlined above
+- Infill: Any
+- Supports: Does not have supports